singluntang/AI/README.md

     2. we will be using Visual Source Code for our IDE.
     3. To download Visual Source Code, please go to the link `https://code.visualstudio.com/download`.
     4. Install `Windows Subsystem for Linux`, for details how to setup, please visit this link `https://learn.microsoft.com/en-us/windows/wsl/install`.
+      * You need administrative priveilleges for installing.
+Go to PowerShell.
     5. Install jdk for the linux enviroment.
 To install jdk, please follow the below steps:
         a. sudo apt update
         b. sudo apt install openjdk-x-jre (where x belongs to version number such as 8, 11, 17)